8 Best Homeowners Insurance Companies in Washington DC of 2023

 Fire damage is the most common reason why homeowners make a claim.

 The average fire claim costs more than $70,000.

 Your insurer would rather not reimburse you for such a large claim.

 That’s why your insurer will give you a discount for installing the simplest fire protection detail, a smoke or fire alarm.

 Placing several smoke detectors throughout your home can cost you an insignificant amount, below $100, and yet this low-cost protection will prevent you from making a high-cost claim.

-If your roof is new, if you install a new roof, or if you upgrade your roof using impact-resistant roofing materials, you lessen the chance of hail damaging it and other natural disasters like windstorms.
+If your roof is brand new, if you replace an old roof with a new roof, or if you upgrade your roof using impact-resistant roofing materials, you lessen the chance of hail damaging it and other natural disasters like windstorms.

 Because a new roof lessens the chance of making a roof-damage claim, your insurer will give you a discount.

 If you are a first-time homebuyer, or if you buy a newly constructed home, you’ll get a discount.